Introduction – exploration of rational thought

 The Rationality Quotient is a significant advance in the psychology of rationality.
 It presents the best analysis of the cognitive errors in the scientific literature and makes compelling case for measuring rationality indepentently of intelligence.Daniel Kahneman, 2016

 Some of Stanovich’s psychological colleagues even deduce from his work on rationality that irrational thinking can be effectively limited on the part of cognitive elites.
-Keith E. Stanovich now contradicts this conclusion in his new book, which is about to be published.
+Keith E. Stanovich now contradicts this conclusion in his new book, which is about to be published (Stanovich, K. E. 2021.
+The Bias That Divides Us: The Science and Politics of Myside Thinking).
 In his view, the so-called myside bias often impedes rational thinking and action, especially among political and intellectual elites.

 Fortunately, I had the opportunity to get to know his analyses in detail and to discuss with Keith E. Stanovich in an interview the consequences for the management of current global crises.